fudab/fudab.github.io/covid-19/china.md

 #### Infection Number

+The last part serves as an addition to the previous analysis.
+Still, we consider Hubei as the place of departure and calculate the cumulative migration index from January 1 to January 27 (right before the traffic control was in effect).

 <table align="center">
   <tr>
     <th><img width="600" src="./figures_china/China_correlation_2020-01-27.png"></th>
   </tr>
   <tr>
-    <td> Figure 9: The correlation between province to province migration and infection number.
-We consider migration from the epicenter Hubei to the other provinces.
-Each point represents a province.
-The x-axis is the cumulative migration index from January 1 to January 27 and the y-axis is the date on which the 10th patient appeared according to the estimated values of $R(t)$ in the SEIR model.
-The size of the ith point is linearly related to the number of cumulative confirmed cases at the corresponding province by January 27. </td>
+    <td> Figure 9: The correlation between province to province migration and infection.
+Every point stands for a province.
+The $x$-axis shows when the $10$th patient appeared, that is, at which date our estimated $R_i(t)$ was greater than or equal to $10$ for the first time in the $i$th province.
+And the $y$-axis represents the cumulative migration index from Hubei to another province.
+The size of a data point is a linear function of the number of confirmed cases on January 27. </td>
   </tr>
 </table>